Prosodic unit

 In linguistics, a prosodic unit is a segment of speech that occurs with specific prosodic properties.
 These properties can be those of stress, intonation (a single pitch and rhythm contour), or tonal patterns.

 Prosodic units occur at a hierarchy of levels, from the syllable, the metrical foot and phonological word to the intonational unit (IU) and to a complete utterance.
 However, the term is often restricted to intermediate levels which do not have a dedicated terminology.
-Prosodic units do not generally correspond to syntactic units, such as phrases and clauses; it is thought that they reflect different aspects of how the brain processes speech, with prosodic units being generated through on-line interaction and processing, and with morphosyntactic units being more automated.
+Prosodic units do not generally correspond to syntactic units, such as phrases and clauses; it is thought that they reflect different aspects of how speech is processed, with prosodic units being generated through on-line interaction and processing, and with morphosyntactic units being more automated.